Ralph R. Erickson: Education and career

 Born in Thief River Falls, Minnesota, Erickson received a Bachelor of Arts degree from Jamestown College in 1980 and a Juris Doctor from the University of North Dakota School of Law in 1984.
 He was in private practice in West Fargo, North Dakota, from 1984 to 1994.
 He was a magistrate judge for the Cass County Court, North Dakota from 1993 to 1994.
 He was a county judge for the Traill, Steele, Nelson & Griggs Counties Court, North Dakota in 1994.
 He was a state district judge for the East Central Judicial District Court, North Dakota from 1995 to 2003.

 Federal judicial service

 District Court service

 On January 7, 2003, Erickson was nominated by President George W. Bush to a seat on the United States District Court for the District of North Dakota vacated by Rodney Scott Webb.
 He was confirmed by the United States Senate on March 12, 2003, and received his commission on March 14, 2003.
 He served as chief judge from 2009 to 2016.
-His service on the district court terminated on October 13, 2017, upon elevation to the 8th Circuit Court.
+His service on the district court terminated on October 13, 2017, upon elevation to the court of appeals.